seamapi/docs/docs/quickstart.md

 #### Install the Seam SDK

 Next up, install one of the Seam client libraries in the language of your choice.
-Seam supports many programming languages such as Javascript, Python, Ruby, PHP, C#, and more.
+Seam supports many programming languages such as Javascript, Python, Ruby, Java, PHP, C#, and more.

 {% tabs %}
 {% tab title="Javascript" %}